noahehall/theBookOfNoah/0current/security/oauth.md

   - simplifies creation of user accounts (if you trust the issuer of the ID token)
   - e.g. signing into linkedin learning with your linkedin account

-##### openID connect: key elements
+- key elements

   - tokens

     - ID tokens: should contain profile info
       - must be a JWT
       - is highly structured with strict properties & naming conventions in the claims in the token payload

   - userinfo endpoints: for retrieving user info, generally contains the same info in the ID token
   - grant types

     - authorization code
     - implicit

   - scopes: what type of info is your service authorized to access?
     - profile: generally used for creating a user account in your service (doesnt contain email)
     - email: the users email, and if its been verified
     - address: usually shipping address
     - phone: usually a cell number, and if its been verified